Lujun111/nnvq-framework/README.md

 | 6 | Decoding | kaldi |
 | 7 | Evaluation | kaldi |

+# Generate train/dev/test data for tensorflow
+## Prerequisite
+Before you can create the data one must ensure that a basic model (mono/triphone) is already trained.
+## generate_tf_data.sh

 # Define a new Task

 - Change settings in NeuralNetHelper/Settings.py: